Bhanditz/Pioneer/DEV.md

 git push
 ```
 After you're done making changes, create a pull request using Github.
 You cannot merge the branch into master yourself until you've received a LGTM (Looks Good To Me) from someone else in the comments.

+PS: Try to use this: https://github.com/reenhanced/gitreflow, makes life much easier.